SanderMertens/bake/README.md

 Additionally, bake will skip any directories that start with a `.`.

 #### Build configurations
 Bake lets you build projects with different build configurations, like `debug` and `release`.
 By default, bake has built-in settings for `debug` and `release` configurations.
-You can specify a buidl configuration with the `--cfg` flag:
+You can specify a build configuration with the `--cfg` flag:

 ```
 bake my_project --cfg release